 As you hopefully know by now, Miss Moulton has now started her maternity leave.
 I will be teaching the class for the rest of the year.
 Previous to Offley, I have taught in Manchester, Slovakia and in Kent.
 I have enjoyed leading maths and science, and have primarily taught in Year 6.
 I have two young children, and still try to keep up my hobbies of running, cycling, reading and whatever else I have the time to do.
 I have enjoyed getting to know the class and look forward to the rest of the year.

 This term, our big question is 'Can I open 6BM's Magnificent, Miniature Fairground?'.
 The children will be researching how traditional fairground rides work, paying particular attention to the technology features.
 Through Science, they will study how to design, draw, make and adapt electrical circuits.
 At the end of the topic, they will be using their knowledge and skills to design and make their own working fairground rides.
 Our text this half term is 'Wild Boy ' by Rob Lloyd-Jones, which explores a boy's adventures in a Victorian Fairground setting.

 Each week I will update the website with information about what is currently being covered.
 I will also upload any homework or spellings given out that week.
 If you have any questions or queries feel free to see me at the end of the school day or contact me through the school office.
 Admin will then forward on any messages or arrange meetings at a mutually convenient time.

 PPA Cover - This year Mrs Mclauglin and Mrs Edwards will be covering me on a Friday afternoon.
-They will be delivering Art and Computing to the children during this term.
+They will be delivering French, Music and Computing to the children during this term.